iszczesniak/cpp/aop.md

 # Rules

+You get three grades:

+* a grade from the laboratory class,

+* a grade from the exam,

+* a final grade.

+## Laboratory grade

 You can get a grade from the laboratory class within two deadlines:

 * Deadline I: by the end of laboratory classes based on four tests